rapidcow/perspective/docs/src/psp/json_proc.rst

                     attrs['count'] = sum(panel.count() for panel in panels)
                     return attrs

-   .. method:: prepare_backup(attrs)
+   .. method:: prepare_backup(data, attrs)

       Take the top-level attributes from :meth:`get_top_level_attributes`
-      as the *attrs* argument and return the corresponding JSON top-level attributes as a JSON-serializable *dict*.
-This will be directly used by :meth:`dump_json` to construct its return value.
+      as the *attrs* argument and update *data* with the corresponding JSON top-level attributes with JSON-serializable values.
       As mentioned above, ``tz`` and ``paths`` are only added when they differ from their respective default values.

       .. note::